Oleksii-Zinchenko/my-first-project/README.md

 # my-first-project

-This is my firts project
+This is my Firts project